-The Grafton Common Historic District Commission is the town board responsible for administering the provisions of the “Historic Districts Acts” (Massachusetts General Laws Chapter 40C) with respect to historic districts within the town.
+The Grafton Historic District Commission is a seven-member board appointed by the Board of Selectmen and is the town board responsible for administering the provisions of the "Historic Districts Acts" (Massachusetts General Laws Chapter 40C) with respect to historic districts within the town.
 It is charged with preserving the architectural and historical integrity of the buildings within the District, so that its heritage may be appreciated and enjoyed for generations to come.